bloXroute-Labs/bloxroute-docs/README.md

     whitelist=127.0.0.1
     ```

 1. Please ensure that the needed ports are open on your firewall.
-The bloXroute Gateway requires ports 9001 be open.
+The bloXroute Gateway requires port 9001 be open.

 2. Make sure the basic requirements are installed.
 For example, you may check for the basic requirements using the 'which' command.
     ```